 run to buy it in bulk quantities which gives you a large supply to keep up

 your tea making habits.
-Generally there are different grades you can purchase, with the higher quality roots being darker in color and also more expensive.
+There are different grades you can purchase, with the higher quality "premium" roots being older and also more expensive.
 We usually buy different grades and mix them together.

 Tinctures can be a convenient way to take fo-ti as they are easy to add into teas or can be blended into water.

-You can also use powdered herbal extracts or tinctures.
+You can also use powdered hot water herbal extracts or capsules.
 The best company

 in our opinion for high quality tonic extracts is either Jing Herbs or Dragon Herbs.
 Jing Herbs sells the prepared powdered extract as a loose powder as opposed to capsules.